-Welcome back to the You, Me, Adult ADHD book club!
-We begin by exploring important Adult ADHD Myths vs. Facts.
+Welcome back to the You Me ADHD Book Club, this time exploring important Adult ADHD Myths vs. Facts.
 To join the discussion, leave a comment!
 We’re open 24-7.

 The previous post focused on the book’s introduction.
 Now we enter Part I of the book’s three sections: “From the Tunnel of Love to the Roller Coaster: Could Your Partner Have ADHD?”
 Chapter 1 is entitled “Who Has a Ticket to Ride?
 Spotting ADHD’s Surprising Signs.”

 You can read along at home with Is It You, Me, or Adult A.D.D.?
 (Please note.
 ADD is now called ADHD, but in 2008, when the time the book debuted, ADHD meant hyperactivity to the public!
 That’s why I used ADD on the cover.)